-Badger and I started the morning out walking over the tracks to the yard sale in front of the school.
+Badger and I started the morning by walking over the tracks to the yard sale in front of the school.

 She’d been eyeing a leather jacket since yesterday.

-They had no price on it, so I took it up to the table, and it was $50—I think she said originally they paid $200 for it.
+There was no price on it, so I took it up to the table.

 By the time we got back home, Cowboy was awake, which surprised me.